kaiserkeenmon/WPModernPlugin/README.md

 ## Contributing

 While WPModernPlugin is currently not open for public contributions, feedback and suggestions are welcome.
-Please feel free to open an issue for any bugs you find or enhancements you think would make the starter kit more useful.
+Please feel free to open an issue for any bugs you find or enhancements you think would make the starter more useful.
 For more direct communication, see the contact information below.

+I'd love to hear what you build with WPModernPlugin, so please feel free to share your projects with me!

 ## License